buyan302/happy-config/README.md

 **happy-config** is used for collecting common config of popular web frameworks, such as `webpack` `eslint` `babel` etc.

-The purpose of this repo is simplifying application's dependencies and the configuration process so that developers can develop web application more quickly.
+The purpose of this repo is simplifying application's dependencies installation process and the configuration process so that developers can develop web application more quickly.

-> Hate complicated config?
+> Hate complicated config and dependency?
 Try happy-config, inherit it, extend it.

 ## Supported Config